davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

   str[11] = '\0';
   ```

 - Like Java, a literal in C is enclosed in double-quotes.
 When assigned as follows, it has the same effect as the code above.
-The null character is hidden when using this format.
+The null character is hidden when using this syntax.
+Initialization is the **only time** it is appropriate to use the assignment operator for strings.

   ```c
   char str[20] = "Puget Sound";